Five Voting Members Appointed by the Governor:

 Previously the Executive Director of the Kansas Center for Economic Growth, Annie joined KAC as President and CEO in June 2016.
 Before leading the team at KCEG, Annie worked as a research analyst with the University of Kansas coordinating and assisting with evaluation of early childhood and federally funded programs targeting low-income students.
 A Kansas native, Annie earned a bachelor’s degree from the University of Kansas and has a master’s degree from the University of Chicago.
 She currently serves as a member of the Kansas Children’s Cabinet and is an advocacy fellow for the Sunflower Foundation.

-Secretary of Department for Children and Families (Ms. Sandra Kimmons, DCF Designee)
+Acting Secretary of Department for Children and Families (Ms. Sandra Kimmons, DCF Designee)

 Dr. Blake Flanders